chreekat/tickler/README.md

     # This is where all the tickler directories physically live.
 Modify to taste.
     Filing_cabinet=~/Org/Reference/Tickler
     ```
-2. Copy bashrc to your file cabinet.
+2. Copy tickler.bashrc to your file cabinet.

 And then
 --------